-How to define value propositions
+How to define an online value proposition

 Value propositions will inherently be unique to your business, as a value proposition loses value when several businesses provide similar services.
 However, you are in a unique spot in that you know more about your business and your clientele than your competitors.
 Successful businesses should constantly be running data gathering and analysis on their customer base to understand what works and what doesn’t.